Salik147/salikashraf.github.com/README.md

 # salikashraf.github.com
-Its s static website representing html, css and javascript I have learnt
+This website contains information and showcase a little practice I done before !